 Let’s explore how an M&A growth strategy can go wrong:

-You can guard against this by being clear about the culture you want and using all tools at your disposal to ensure you achieve it.
-For example, education, the right incentives, and a focus on your employee brand are most helpful when looking at a possible merging of corporate cultures.
+You can guard against culture clash by being clear about the culture you want and using all tools at your disposal to ensure you achieve it.
+For example, education, the right incentives, and a focus on your employee brand is most helpful when looking at a possible merging of corporate cultures.

 Mergers and post-merger integrations are resource-intensive activities that usually involve some of the most senior people in the firm.
 If they are not prepared for it, they can easily be distracted by other critical, but less urgent activities.